-Computed tomography (CT): The CT scan is an x-ray procedure that produces detailed cross-sectional images of your body.
+The computed tomography (CT) scan is an x-ray procedure that produces detailed cross-sectional images of your body.
 Instead of taking one picture, like a conventional x-ray, a CT scanner takes many pictures as it rotates around you.
 A computer then combines these pictures into an image of a slice of your body (think of a loaf of sliced bread).
 The machine takes pictures of multiple slices of the part of your body that is being studied.
 CT scans can help tell if your cancer has spread to the lymph nodes in the abdomen and pelvis.
 They can also be used to see if the cancer has spread to the liver, lungs, or elsewhere in the body.

-Before the first set of pictures is taken you may be asked to drink 1 to 2 pints of a contrast liquid.
+Before the test you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
 You may also receive an IV (intravenous) line through which a different kind of contrast is injected.
 This helps better outline structures in your body.

-The IV contrast can cause your body to feel flushed (a feeling of warmth with some redness of the skin).
+The IV contrast can make you flush (a feeling of warmth with some redness of the skin).
 A few people are allergic to the dye and can get hives.
 Rarely, more serious reactions, like trouble breathing and low blood pressure, can occur.
 You can be given medicine to prevent and treat allergic reactions, so be sure to tell your doctor if you have ever had a reaction to contrast material used for x-rays.
 It is also important to let your doctor know about any other allergies.